ordinary-hacker/oh-my-shells/README.md

 ## ❓ Why, What, How?

-To learn about why use this tool, and overview of what it is, and how it works, you can read my little article about it [here](https://0rd1n4ry.bearblog.dev/oh-my-shells).
+For a quick overview of what the tool does, how it works, and why it exists, see [this blog post](https://0rd1n4ry.bearblog.dev/oh-my-shells).

 ---